valerioedu/valerioedu/README.md

 ### Hi there 👋

-My name is Valerio and I'm a first year student in both Polytechnic of Milan - Aerospace Engineering and University of Pisa - Computer Science.
+My name is Valerio and I'm a first year student in both Polytechnic of Milan - Information Engineering and University of Pisa - Computer Science.
 In my spare time I enjoy working on low level projects and studying physics and aerodynamics for motorsport🏎️

 ## What are you going to find on my profile?